misterdesso/DysHelper/README.md

 2. Toggle the OpenDyslexic font and/or letter spacing as needed
 3. To convert image to text:
    - Click "Upload Screenshot"
-   - Select an image containing text
+   - Select an image containing text (max 5MB)
-   - Wait for processing
+   - View the progress bar as OCR processes locally
    - View the converted text in a new tab with dyslexia-friendly formatting

 ## Configuration

-### OCR Service
+### OCR
-- Max file size: 8MB
+- Max file size: 5MB
-- Supported formats: JPEG, PNG, WEBP, HEIC
+- Supported formats: JPEG, PNG, WEBP
+- Runs entirely client-side (first use downloads ~4MB language data)

 ### Extension
 - Font options: Regular, Bold, Italic, Bold Italic